Myths & Misconceptions

 Myth: My family will be charged if I donate my organs.

 Myth: My family will receive money for my donation.

 Myth: My religion does not approve of donation.

 Myth: My organs will be sold to the highest bidder.

 Myth: The recipient of my organs and/or tissues will know who I am.

 Myth: Crohn's disease will keep me from being a donor.

 Myth: Having cancer will keep me from being a donor.

-Myth: People with HIV can be donors.
+Myth: People with HIV cannot be donors.